API testing

 What is API testing?

-API testing is the process of confirming that an API is working as expected.
+API testing is a process that confirms an API is working as expected.
+There are several types of API tests, and each one plays a distinct role in ensuring that the API's functionality, security, and performance remain reliable.
 Developers can run API tests manually, or they can automate them with an API testing tool.
-There are several types of API tests, and each one plays a distinct role in ensuring the API remains reliable.

 Traditionally, API testing has occurred at the end of the development phase, but an increasing number of teams are running tests earlier in the API lifecycle.
 This approach to API testing, which is known as "shifting left," supports rapid iteration by enabling teams to catch and fix issues as soon as they are introduced.